2022 Fall Update: Transforming What's Possible

 The local-news crisis has left communities across the country with little-to-no reporting on local government, schools, public health and other crucial matters.

 In New Jersey, where we began the News Voices project in 2015, we’re continuing to fill local gaps.
 In 2021, we co-founded the New Jersey Community Media Collective, a network of hyperlocal projects addressing the news-and-information needs of underserved communities.
 This year, the collective began a project about community health and access.
 Another group we co-founded in 2021 — the NJ Rebuild Media Now Coalition — is working to make the state’s news and information inclusive, equitable and sustainable for all communities.
-This year the coalition held listening sessions throughout the state and developed an organizing model to help achieve its goals.
-And in Camden, News Voices and partners launched “Stories Invincible,” which will help address the city’s information needs and uplift stories of resilience and hope.

 In 2019, we created the Shift the Narrative Project in Philadelphia alongside the Media, Inequality and Change Center and Movement Alliance Project.
 This project aims to transform coverage of the criminal-legal system.
 This year we resumed our meetings with The Philadelphia Inquirer and are pushing the paper to craft more equitable reporting on public safety, policing and trauma and to support its journalists of color.